 Exchange rates are monthly and yearly averages.
 National currency per 1 USD.

-Data on member states of the European Union, Croatia, Norway, Switzerland and Turkey are harmonised indices of consumer price (HICP), while for the rest of countries changes of consumer prices are calculated according to national definitions.
+Data on member states of the European Union, Norway, Switzerland and Turkey are harmonised indices of consumer price (HICP), while for the other countries changes of consumer prices are calculated according to national definitions.

 Data are published according to the methodology of the Food and Agriculture Organization of the United Nations (FAO).